Webhook Event Types

 invoice.reverted

 Emitted when a previously-paid/overpaid invoice loses its on-chain backing due to a reorganization.
-The invoice status flips to reverted (a terminal flag in its own right) and — if the same transaction re-lands on the canonical chain at sufficient depth — a new invoice.paid event fires with a stable, deterministic event_id derived from (invoice_id, terminal_status).
-See Reorg semantics below for how to dedupe.
+The invoice status flips to reverted (a terminal flag in its own right) and — if the same transaction re-lands on the canonical chain at sufficient depth — a new invoice.paid event fires with a fresh event_id, so consumers that dedupe on event_id still receive the restore signal after having reversed credit on invoice.reverted.
+See Reorg semantics below for the full recipe.

 import type { WebhookEventData } from '@txnod/sdk';